Title: The Bench That Waits

 Step by step, I am becoming who I always was.

 I walked again this evening, as the sun dropped toward the mountains and the light turned golden.
 The malecón was different at this hour: more crowded, more festive, families out for their evening paseo, that lovely Latin custom of strolling together as the day cools.
-I was alone among the couples and the families, and I did not feel lonely.
-I felt held by the rhythm of the walk, the beauty of the light, the simple pleasure of a body in motion.
+I was alone among the couples and the families, and I felt held by that rhythm, I felt held by the rhythm of the walk, the beauty of the light, the simple pleasure of a body in motion.

 Tomorrow I will walk again.
 And the day after that.
 Walking has become my practice here, my daily discipline, my way of being in this place and in this body.
 Each walk is different: different light, other encounters, different thoughts arising from the rhythm of feet.
 And each walk is the same: the same path, the same sea, the same self, meeting the world one step at a time.

 Solnit (2001) writes that “the mind, like the feet, works at about three miles an hour.
 If this is so, then modern life is moving faster than the speed of thought, or thoughtfulness” (p.
 10).
 Here in Loreto, I am slowing down to the speed of thought.
 I am letting my mind keep pace with my feet.
-I am finding myself not in some dramatic revelation but in the ordinary miracle of movement, of breath, of a body carrying me through a world that reveals itself slowly, step by step, along a malecón I am learning to call my own.
+I am finding myself in the ordinary miracle of movement, of breath, of a body carrying me through a world that reveals itself slowly, step by step, along a malecón I am learning to call my own.

 El camino me enseña quién soy.